Our team is sometimes asked to prioritize the PC components to find the most optimal configuration.

 - GPU is used to build 3D-model in real-time.

 - Calculations of Artec Studio algorithms are distributed between processor cores.
 So the more cores you have and the more powerful is every core, the faster post processing you receive (keep this issue in mind if you are aiming to post-process large objects).
+For more details on processor cores usage, check the table below.

 - RAM is used to store your data together with the intermediate calculation results.
 If amount of available RAM at your PC is not sufficient, then Artec Studio will move some calculations to swap file of your hard drive.